 To get access to files in Google Cloud Storage a user shall confirm its identity (authenticate) and access rights (authorize).
 And here are a few mechanisms implemented for this purpose:

 - OAuth — the most progressive option and we will consider it later.

 - gsutil — authentication by means of the utility having the same name.
-It provides an algorithm similar to OAuth (the password is entered on a special external site, authorization code is received and then it is exchanged for an access token) but here all actions are manual.
+It provides an algorithm similar to OAuth (the password is entered on a special external site, the authorization code is received and then it is exchanged for an access token) but here all actions are manual.

 - Client Library — a method used to test the product or work with general information that does not depend on the user.
-You just use Google Application Default Credentials like Network Service account in Windows environment.
+You just use Google Application Default Credentials like Network Service account in the Windows environment.

 - Cookie-Based — An excellent option to provide a browser-based access to files for selected users.
 All links are publicly available but you can specify e-mails having read and write rights.
-In this case when the user makes an attempt to load something, it will be offered to authenticate on a Google page.
+In this case, when the user makes an attempt to load something, it will be offered to authenticate on a Google page.

 Most mechanisms have their drawbacks that limit their application area or make their implementation complicated.
 That’s why it is recommended to use OAuth 2.0 whenever possible.

 What is OAuth 2.0

 Generally, OAuth was developed for those who are tired of registering on innumerable websites and forums and who is not ready to risk security for the sake of convenience.
 This standard provides a service or application with a possibility to verify your identity and check credentials without an access to the user password.